lvgl/lv_binding_micropython/README.md

 ### Display and Input Drivers

 LVGL can be configured to use different displays and different input devices.
 More information is available on [LVGL documentation](https://docs.lvgl.io/master/porting/display.html).
-Registering a driver is essentially calling a registeration function (for example `disp_drv_register`) and passing a function pointer as a parameter (actually a struct that contains function pointers).
+Registering a driver is essentially calling a registration function (for example `disp_drv_register`) and passing a function pointer as a parameter (actually a struct that contains function pointers).
 The function pointer is used to access the actual display / input device.

 When implementing a display or input LVGL driver with Micropython, there are 3 option:
 - Implement a Pure Python driver.
 It the easiest way to implement a driver, but may perform poorly